jagraj-singh/Event-Collector/README.md

 # Event-Collector

-This repository contains a simple Node.js application that interacts with MySQL using Docker Compose.
-The Docker Compose configuration includes separate services for the Node.js application and MYSQL, allowing them to communicate within the same Docker network.
+This repository contains a simple Node.js application that interacts with MySQL and Redis using Docker Compose.
+The Docker Compose configuration includes separate services for the Node.js application, MYSQL and Redis, allowing them to communicate within the same Docker network.

 ## Prerequisites